omgnetwork/ewallet/README.md

 ## Setting up the OmiseGO SDK in local

-To set up the OmiseGO SDK in local, you can use the [Goban](https://github.com/omisego/goban) bootstrapper which will use Vagrant and Ansible to install everything you need.
-If you prefer to manually set up everything, keep reading.
+To set up the OmiseGO SDK in local, follow the steps below:

 1. Install the [dependencies](#dependencies)

 2. Install [Elixir](http://elixir-lang.github.io/install.html)

-3. Once you have installed the [dependencies](#dependencies) and started them, it's time to pull the code for the eWallet and the local ledger.
+3. Once you have installed the [dependencies](#dependencies) and they are running, it's time to pull the code for the eWallet.

 Let's start by cloning the eWallet, getting the dependencies and migrating the database: